KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

   - for example, for my example 1 clusters guilder:
     `kubectl kubestellar prep-for-syncer --imw root:imw-1 guilder`
     will set up the identity and authorization in its mailbox space and write the file _guilder-syncer.yaml_ in the current directory.

+## Copy the -syncer.yaml file(s) and use them to create syncers on the WEC(s)
+  - Copy each _cluster-syncer.yaml_ file to the host machine on which that WEC is running
+  - in the same kubeconfig context in which the WEC is running, run the command _kubectl apply -f cluster-syncer.yaml_ to create the KubeStellar syncer in the cluster